 'What We Do' Main Pages:

-The Probus Club of Altrincham normally meets on alternate Friday mornings at 10.00 am for coffee and biscuits at The Jubilee Centre, The Firs, Bowdon.
+The Probus Club of Altrincham normally meets on alternate Friday mornings at 10.00 am for coffee and biscuits at St Mary's Parish Centre, Firs, Bowdon.
 However, due to COVID-19 restrictions our meetings are currently postponed.more